 The problem with this is that the majority of the general populace shouldn't even be doing the scaled versions.
 People new to fitness should not be doing plyometric movements like box jumps, they should not be doing pull-ups, and they sure as hell should not be doing Olympic Weightlifting.

 Anyone can do CrossFit is like saying anyone can juggle chainsaws.

 Anyone can attempt it, but far fewer should.

 Crossfit Level 1 Certifications

-Three years ago I attended the USAW Olympic Weightlifting Level 1 coaching seminar, a two day course wholly focused on the Olympic Weightlifting movements taught by Daniel Camargo, one of the coaches for the USA National Olympic Weightlifting teams.
+Three years ago I attended the USAW Olympic Weightlifting Level 1 coaching seminar.
+It was a two day course wholly focused on the Olympic Weightlifting movements taught by Daniel Camargo, one of the coaches for the USA National Olympic Weightlifting teams.